 Our Spurn Safari tour will take you on a memorable journey across this unique landscape aboard a specially adapted ex-military, 4x4 truck – the Unimog.

 You'll hear tales of the peninsula’s fascinating military and maritime history, expertly told by our knowledgeable and friendly guides.
-The three-hour trip also includes a visit to the top of northern England’s tallest lighthouse.
+The three-hour trip also includes a visit to the top of northern England’s tallest lighthouse - from 17th May.

 Best of both worlds